 No. You do not have to go back to work.
 But, refusing to go back to a suitable job can affect your entitlement to workers compensation benefits.

 The primary situation where you would need to return to work is when your employer offers you a suitable job.
 Georgia’s workers compensation law has special rules about light duty job offers.
 These rules usually provide you with a trial return to work period.
-They also address whether you will continue to receive workers compensation benefits.
+They also address whether you will continue to receive workers compensation benefits depending on how your return to work goes.

 Can I go back to work with a different company after my injury?